verhas/jamal/README.md

 This is not even a recommendation or a convention.
 You can specify the macro opening and closing string as the program parameter, and the Jamal source code can also change it.
 You can change them using the built-in `sep` macro (see later) in the Jamal source.

+There is one exception where Jamal uses `{` and `}` as a hardwired strings for macro opening and closing.
+This exception was implemented in version 1.5.0 and later.
+When you import a file into your code and the imported file starts with the characters `{@` then the import will use `{` and `}`.
+This way you can easily import files which come from an external sources, like a JAR file or via the web.
+The package that defines an import file can use the `{` and `}` characters.
+Even if your Jamal file uses different macro opening and closing strings you do not need to chage it to `{` and `}`.
+You just write `((@import res:MyResource.jim))`, as an example and it still will be imported properly.

 The parameters are separated using the first non-space character following the macro's name in the macro use.
 Thus, you can write